bronandrews/NodeJs-Tech-Test/README.md

 ```

 ## Manual steps
-### This assumes access to a live Jenkins server
-### Note - Can use contents of .\script\LocalSetup.txt to create a local Jenkins running in docker
+#### Note: This assumes access to a live Jenkins server.
+If not, can use details in .\script\LocalSetup.txt to create a local Jenkins running in docker

 - Need to create the job in Jenkins, linking to Jenkinsfile in this git repo
 - Manually create Access Key for jenkins-ecr-user - and link to User/Password credentials in Jenkins